project-meucci/thimm.github.io/docs/In Search of Soil/Dr-elaine-ingham-soil-science-in-search-of-soil-1.md

 ---
-title: Dr. Elaine Ingham - Soil Science | In Search of Soil #1
+title: Dr Elaine Ingham Soil Science In Search Of Soil 1
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2020-10-14)